ukrmap/sinatra_api_book/en/chapter05-json-web-services.md

     "building_number":"77779","city":"Ovaside","state":"South Dakota",
     "created_at":"2015-02-09T15:20:42.440Z","updated_at":"2015-02-09T15:20:42.440Z"}}

 Functional for JSON-serialization is included in gem `activerecord`.
-For a more configurable options, you can use [active_model_serializers](https://github.com/rails-api/active_model_serializers) or [jbuilder](https://github.com/rails/jbuilder) (which is significantly slower).
+For a more configurable options, you can use [active_model_serializers](https://github.com/rails-api/active_model_serializers) or [JBuilder](https://github.com/rails/jbuilder).

 For parse JSON from the body of `POST` or `PUT` HTTP request we may use `Rack::PostBodyContentTypeParser` `middleware` from [rack-contrib](https://github.com/rack/rack-contrib).